Flag of Piedmont: Second flag

 The state flag, or rather the prince's banner, appeared at the beginning of the 18th century and disappeared on 20 March 1767 with the incorporation of the principality into the Kingdom of Sardinia.
 The emblem in the center of the white linen is still the symbol of the reigning princes of Ferrero-Fieschi, but at the heart is a blue and silver Fieschi shield.
 The crown above the shield features a rising Ferrero lion.

-Kingdom of Savoy-Sardinia
+Kingdom of Sardinia

-The Kingdom of Sardinia also referred to as the Savoy-Piedmont-Sardinia during the Savoyard was a state in Southern Europe from the early 14th until the mid-19th century.
+The Kingdom of Sardinia also referred to as the Piedmont-Sardinia during the Savoyard was a state in Southern Europe from the early 14th until the mid-19th century.
 Despite the name of the state, the island of Sardinia itself was a marginalized region.
 By the time of the Crimean War in 1853, the Savoyards had built the kingdom into a strong power.
 There followed the annexation of other Italian states.
 On 17 March 1861, to more accurately reflect its new geographic extent, the Kingdom of Sardinia changed its name to the Kingdom of Italy, and its capital was eventually moved first to Florence and then to Rome.
 The Savoy-led Kingdom of Piedmont-Sardinia was thus the legal predecessor of the Kingdom of Italy, which in turn is the predecessor of the present-day Italian Republic.